Work Experience - School and Young People Guidance

 The process is detailed below:

-- The hi-hope work experience search tool contains information about the live opportunities on offer from employers in Highland.
-We will make every attempt to ensure that the opportunities listed have valid Employers Liability Insurance and a workplace assessment in place, so are available immediately.
-Dates available are listed on each job card if you are planning in advance.
+1. The Hi-Hope work experience tab captures information about the live opportunities on offer from employers in Highland.
+We will make every attempt to ensure that the opportunities listed have valid Employers Liability Insurance and a workplace assessment in place.
 This tab can be used by pupils to explore the work related learning opportunities that are available by tag words, sector, school, age or opportunity.
-Teaching staff can also use hi-hope to search and arrange work related learning opportunities with employers such as visits to the workplace, career talks, mock interviews, work shadowing, career and business fayres etc.
+Teaching staff can also use Hi-Hope to search and arrange work related learning opportunities with the employers such as visits to the workplace, career talks, mock interviews, work shadowing, career and business fayres etc.

-- Pupils then apply for their chosen placement by completing an application form which include sections where they can detail their personal skills, interests and motivations.
-This provides valuable information for employers to support career aspirations.
-The pupil will develop core employability skills by learning about the application process and how they can articulate their current skills linking with their profile.
-It also allows the opportunity to reflect on their current abilities and aspirations.
+4. The pupil will develop core employability skills by learning about the application process and how they can articulate their current skills linking with their profile.
+It also allows the opportunity to reflect on their abilities and aspirations.

-- Link staff can then check over the application with the pupil and either return to the pupil for amendments, retain for submission at a suitable time nearer the placement date and/or add a reference or a supporting statement before sending on to the employer.
-Click on the forward button to add your reference within the pupil application form before sending on to the employer email contact as per the job card.
-If an employer does not wish to be contacted by email, this information will be noted in the any other relevant information box on the job card.
-Details of how to apply will be noted there.
+6. Link staff can then check over the application with the pupil and either return to the pupil for amendments and/or add a reference or a supporting statement before submitting to the employer.
+Click on review application to add your reference within the pupil application form before clicking email to employer.

-- The school should keep a record of all opportunities that pupils are applying for - this can be done in 16+ notes or on a database/spreadsheet.
-The school should also keep a record of pupils who are applying for or accessing any work-related learning with employers.
+8. The school should keep a record of all opportunities that pupils are applying for - this can be done in 16+ notes or on a database/spreadsheet.
+The school should also keep a record of pupils who are accessing any work-related learning.

-- Requests for placements with employers who are not on Hi-Hope are subject to a workplace assessment visit and annual employer’s liability insurance updates.
-These requests should be passed to DYW regional groups with John Rigby copied in.
-Regional groups and the Work Experience Administrator will follow up to get these employers on to hi-hope.
-Currently we are unable to process employers who are only able to offer a one-off placement, due to the significant costs relating to the assessment.
-We will also not be able to work with employers who do not agree to the terms of the data-sharing agreement, as we would not be able to share their information with partners.
+9. Requests for placements with employers who are not on Hi-Hope are subject to a workplace assessment visit and annual employer’s liability insurance updates.
+These requests should be passed to DYW regional groups or Work Experience Administrator.
+Regional groups and the Work Experience Administrator will follow up to get these employers on to Hi-hope.

-- It is expected that 20 working days notice is the anticipated requirement for a new employer to be checked and cleared for work experience.
-While we would hope to get this done in a much quicker timeframe there are a number of factors outwith our control to consider - schools should plan to this timescale.
-Once the employer is 'live' on hi-hope the Work Experience Administrator will inform the school and the pupil can apply directly.
-If the placement is going ahead - a permission letter should be sent home to inform parent/carers.
-The template for this is attached below as well as a handout version of this guidance.
+10. The timeframe to be expected for a new employer to be checked and cleared for work experience is a maximum of 30 days.
+There are a number of factors outwith our control to consider that may cause a delay in some cases- schools should plan to this timescale.
+Once the employer is 'live' on Hi-Hope the Work Experience Administrator will inform the school and the pupil can apply directly.

 Documents